mc1arke/sonarqube-community-branch-plugin/README.md

 Tasks:
 - [x] overall comment
 - [x] enable and disable file comment and overall comment
-- [ ] file comment (wip: smaller issues with commenting to correct line.)
+- [x] file comment
 - [x] reset comments (all comments are reset by property userSlug.
 It's therefore highly recommended to create a user in your company that's only purpose it is to comment sonar issues)

 # Contribution
 To generate the jar file to copy to your Sonar Server execute ```./gradlew clean build``` inside of the project dir.
 This will put the jar under ```libs/sonarqube-community-branch-plugin*.jar```

 ## SonarQube / Docker
-Add the plugin to the ```/plugin``` directory of your SonarQube instance and restart the server.
+Add the plugin to the `extensions/plugins/` and also into the `lib/common/` directory of your SonarQube instance and restart the server.

 Quick start to your SonarQube docker container:
 ```